10 breeds of adorable dog that shed most hair - best avoided by allergy sufferers

-Moulting Dogs: These are the 10 breeds of adorable pupper that shed the most fur and cause allergies - including the loving Labrador Retriever 🐶
+Hairy Dogs: These are the 10 breeds of adorable dog that shed the most hair and cause allergies - including the loving Labrador 🐕

 If you want a puppy but don’t fancy continually having to hoover up piles of dog hair then these are the breeds you should probably avoid.